HarshGundecha/one-to-one-chat-in-c-using-socket/README.md

 # one-to-one-chat-in-c-using-socket
-One to one chat system using custom sockets in C
+One to one chat system using socket programming in C